Dan-Eli/geo_sim_processing_a/README.md

 # Chordal Axis

-ChordalAxis is a geospatial tool that takes triangles usually the result of a constraint Delauny trianglulation and creates the skeleton (the center line).
-ChordalAxis is based
+ChordalAxis is a geospatial tool that takes triangles, usually the result of a constraint Delauny trianglulation and creates a skeleton (the center line).
+ChordalAxis is an improvement of the algorithm based of the paper "Rectification of the Chordal Axis Transform and a New Criterion for Shape
+Decomposition", Lakshman Prasad, 2005".

+## Medial Axis Versus Chordal Axis

+The skeleton of a shape is a linear feature representation of a polygonize feature.
+In computational geometry, it is known as the medial axis and many algorithm are approximating very well.
+A major issue wth those algorithms is instability for very complex polygons such as dense river or polygon polygon network (Figure x).
+The Chordal Axis has shown excellent stability in very polygon very extracting a very representative skeleton.

+## Usage

+usage: python Chordal_Axis.py \[-h] \[-t] \[-s] \ file

+positional arguments:

+    file                  Input/Output Geopackage vector file to extract skeleton

+optional arguments:

+     -h, --help          Show this help message and exit -t, --triangle      Name of the layer in the graphic file containing the triangle (Line string) -s, --skeleton      Name of the layer to create that will contain the skeleton

+Some example:

+python chordal_axis.py -t tesselation -s skeleton road.gpkg

+   - Load the triangle in the layer named tesselation; create the centre line using the chordal axis and create the layer skeleton in the file road.gpkg

+ ## How it works

+ Chordal Axis